Calumd94/top-cat/top-cat-service/README.md

 ```bash
 curl http://localhost:8089/api/status
 ```
-5. Navigate to the URL and test
+5. ~~Navigate to the URL and test~~ < This no longer works due to the CloudFlare mapping having been updated to use the kubernetes node (minkube) ip address.
 ```
 https://api.topcatapp.com/api/status
 ```